 One of the day to day activities of a video forensic expert is to determine if a digital video recording is an exact representation of the facts as they occurred at the time of the recording.
 In order to do this, the video expert must know how the digital video recording was created.
 There is a series of best practices for digital video evidence that is followed in the forensic lab.

 Oftentimes the original video recording is no longer available because of the time that it takes for cases to rotate in court.
-As a forensic video expert I often receive evidence copies for authentication, examination, clarification and restoration up to a year?and even two years?after they were recorded.
-When there?s doubt to the integrity of this video evidence and the original is no longer available because of the ?first in, first out? operation of closed circuit television systems, then it’s the forensic video expert?s job to find clues within that digital video recording to help process the litigation.
+As a forensic video expert, I often receive evidence copies for authentication, examination, clarification, and restoration up to a year and even two years after they were recorded.
+When there’s a doubt to the integrity of this video evidence and the original is no longer available because of the first in-first out operation of closed-circuit television systems, then it’s the forensic video expert’s job to find clues within that digital video recording to help process the litigation.

-All of these activities are best practices of a forensic video expert.
-With technology changing faster than ever, it is the forensic video expert?s job to be able to know where to go to find answers to difficult situations caused by lack of understanding of the originator of the video evidence.
-Sometimes security personnel who export the original video evidence from the closed circuit television system are not aware of the fact that in order to view that digital footage, the player or the software must be embedded on the media where the file is being transferred to.
-Instead, security personnel sometimes just export one of the digital video files from the closed circuit television system without realizing a specific CODEC is necessary for future viewing of that footage.
+All of these activities are the best practices of a forensic video expert.
+With technology changing faster than ever, it is the forensic video expert’s job to be able to know where to go to find answers to difficult situations caused by a lack of understanding of the originator of the video evidence.
+Sometimes security personnel who export the original video evidence from the closed-circuit television system are not aware of the fact that in order to view that digital footage, the player or the software must be embedded on the media where the file is being transferred to.
+Instead, security personnel sometimes just export one of the digital video files from the closed-circuit television system without realizing a specific CODEC is necessary for future viewing of that footage.

 As a scientific community, we are always learning additional best practices for examining digital media evidence.
 I welcome any feedback or communication from anyone who reads this post and has a comment about any of their best practices experiences or anything that has been written in this blog post.